Part of the occasional Sahara A to Z series

-The Sahara is still a wild enough place to be unnerved when you see other vehicles and in places banditry prevails as it always did, but such encounters are unknown in the hyper remote Gilf.
+The Sahara is still a wild enough place to be unnerved when you see other vehicles, and in places banditry prevails as it always did, but such encounters are unknown in the hyper remote Gilf.
 This lot appeared more nervous of us than we were of them; they were almost certainly smugglers.
-A lot of trafficking goes on between Libya and Sudan, avoiding the Libyan border posts around Uweinat by slipping through far to the south via Chad or around the Egyptian Gilf.
+A lot of trafficking goes on between Libya and Sudan, avoiding the Libyan border posts around Uweinat by slipping through far to the south via Chad or around the Egyptian Gilf, as was happening here.

 Near the camp we found a jerrican stamped ‘WD 1945’ and a pair of engine cowlings, probably part of the fuselage that later research revealed to be an Italian Savoia bomber sabotaged in 1942 during an LRDG raid when the place had been an Italian base.

 We drove back round to the Egyptian side next day and into the much bigger valley of Karkur Talh.
 The valley is half blocked by a minefield, though why mine a dead-end valley with no water was anybody’s guess.
 Keeping a wide berth between us and the skull and crossbones signs, we powered over the sandy banks as Toby clung on in the back of the red Cruiser, doors flapping, to get some full-frontal action shots of the Rover-bodied cars.